adityakalra424/crytonite_taskphase2_adityak/picoCTF/Cryptography.md

     message = sys.argv[1]
     test(message, "trudeau")
 ```
-so i had to reverse the `encrypt` function and then reverse the `dynamic_xor_encrypt` function to get the flag.So i wrote a code to dcrypt the ciphertext
+so i had to reverse the `encrypt` function and then reverse the `dynamic_xor_encrypt` function to get the flag.So i wrote a code to decrypt the ciphertext
 the code:
 ```bash
 def generator(g, x, p):